Part of the Food Policy Snapshot Series

 Similar practices: The city of Whitehorse in Canada’s Yukon territory has an annual Food for Fines program that runs for one week every December.
 During this week, residents can pay off their parking fines with donations of cash and/or non-perishable foods that are provided to the Whitehorse Food Bank and the Kaushee’s Place women’s shelter.

 Evaluation: A final evaluation has not yet been conducted.
-As of January 1, 2022, however, over $20,000 in fines had already been collected, ensuring a donation of more than $10,000 to Feeding Chittenden.
+As of February 10, 2022, the program has donated $40,000 to Feeding Chittenden.

 - A Conceptual Model for Understanding the Rapid COVID-19–Related Increase in Food Insecurity and its Impact on Health and Healthcare (The American Journal of Clinical Nutrition)